 If any student's attendance falls below 90% in any module(s), he/she will not be eligible to appear in the SEEs of that module(s).
-The concerned student will be treated failed in the module(s) where the attendance is less than 90% or 80% (in case of students who are allowed medical/ official/extra ordinary leave) and have to repeat the module(s) with compulsory attendance [Second ACDAA meeting, January 2015]
+The concerned student will be treated failed in the module(s) where the attendance is less than 90% or 80% (in case of students who are allowed medical/ official/extra ordinary leave) and have to repeat the module(s) with compulsory attendance.